 One of the problems with the Kinect is that it is a low-resolution (VGA) camera.
 One of the key future goals of this project is to be able to identify manipulable objects from bar codes or QR codes on the objects themselves.
 Unfortunately, this is not possible using a Kinect.
 In order to do this, a higher resolution camera on the robot's manipulator could be used to examine objects to be picked up.
 Adding such a camera would open many avenues for research and software development; the robot will have to identify objects to examine and determine how to position the manipulator to examine the objects with its high resolution camera.

-The two-position parallel plate grippers used for this project was simple and readily available, but it limits the robot to being able to manipulate boxes in a limited range of sizes.
+The two-position parallel plate gripper used for this project was simple and readily available, but it limits the robot to being able to manipulate boxes in a limited range of sizes.
 Replacing the gripper with a more dexterous hand would allow the robot to pick up a wider variety of objects and to grasp objects more securely.

 A major undertaking would be to do a full stability analysis of all ROS software used on this robot.
 Over the course of the project, several problems were identified with ROS stability, a few of which are described above.
 For ROS software to be a viable option in an industrial environment, it must be meticulously tested and shown to be robust, secure, and safe.
 Currently, most software outside of the ROS core does not meet these requirements.
 Testing more ROS packages and improving their stability would be a boon to the open source robotics community and to the industrial robotics industry.